buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

 ```

 Follow the notes from the installation output to get connection details and update them in your local `values.yaml` file.
-Alternatively, you can use `--set redis.pass=$` flag to set it in Tyk installation.
+Alternatively, you can use `--set redis.pass=$REDIS_PASSWORD` flag to set it in Tyk installation.

 {{< warning  success >}}